-- ANT Press to connect selected TV or VCR to the roof antenna. - AUX Press to connect selected TV or VCR to cable TV input. - VCR Press to connect selected TV to the videocassette recorder/player.
+ANT - Press to connect VCR or selected TV to the roof antenna.

+VCR - Press to connect selected TV to the VCR.
+CABLE - Press to connect VCR or selected TV to a cable TV system hookup.

 SATELLITE TELEVISION SYSTEM -Optional

 The Satellite Television System allows you to receive TV programs directly from satellite to your coach.
 The programs are transmitted in digital format so the quality is equal to laser disc or CD.